Chemicals and Nanomaterials

 MyOSH Chemical Risk Assessment System

-All existing approved Myosh chemical risk assessments will be accessible in UniSAfe from the 4th March.
+Any existing Myosh chemical risk assessments that are approved before the 24th March 2025 will be transferred to UniSAfe [N.B.
+All non-approved ‘existing’ chemical risk assessments in Myosh will be lost.].
 Users will be able to search the Summary field in the UniSAfe system for the last 4 digits of their chemical risk assessment number (i.e. CRA #002828, searching for 2828 will display [2828] in the summary field).